rust-lang/rust-wiki-backup/Note-guide-for-new-contributors.md

 The source is also littered with hundreds of comments marked with 'FIXME' and 'TODO'.
 In Rust, FIXME comments come with an issue number; sometimes these refer to issues that may be resolved easily.

-For inspiration, read about how [cmr started hacking the compiler].
 If in doubt, ask on IRC.
 Somebody will surely have a task that needs to be done.

 ## Ideas for newbies